SethBerke/Cavatica/README.md

 # Dr. Ruczinski Lab
 ## Johns Hopkins School of Public Health, Biostatistics Department

 *A Custom Cloud Analysis to identify Sex-Specific differences in Genetic Loci correlated with Orofacial Clefts.*

+*Here is a link to videos that outline key steps in Tool, Workflow, and Task Creation & Execution: *

  ---